Epsom railway station: History

 In 1859 a joint venture between the LBSCR and the London and South Western Railway (LSWR) extended the LSWR from Wimbledon to Epsom, where it joined with the LBSCR, and then ran on to Leatherhead.
 The lines were connected south of the LBSCR station and a new Epsom station was established on the present site.
 However competition between the companies remained and the new station was operated by the LSWR only, with the tracks configured so that LBSCR trains ran non-stop on the central tracks.

 In 1867 the line was extended south from Leatherhead to Dorking and Horsham, and in 1885 a branch from Leatherhead was built to Effingham Junction, where it connected to the line from Surbiton to Guildford.
 These extensions provided greater connections for Epsom to much of the rest of Surrey.

 After the First World War, the railway companies were merged into the Southern Railway, which set about removing duplication.
 In 1929 work was completed on building a completely new station on the site of the former LSWR station and the tracks at Epsom were rearranged so that the two island platforms provided cross-platform interchange, although as late as the 1960s there were survivals of different systems of the lines of the two former railway companies in that the semaphore signals on the up platforms to London were upper quadrant (on platform 3) for trains to Victoria and London Bridge, but were lower quadrant (on platform 4) for the Waterloo line.
 The former LBSCR station Epsom Town was closed in 1929, (though some of the building remains abandoned and bricked up behind modern developments on Upper High Street, visible from the line from Ewell East).

 When Thameslink services started in 1988 by British Rail its secondary southern route ran to Epsom via Elephant & Castle, West Croydon and Sutton, continuing to Guildford.
-However the onset of rail privatisation made it difficult to maintain a line running across two other companies' routes and services to Epsom were withdrawn in 1994.
-One of the proposals for the "Thameslink 2000" project (later renamed Thameslink Programme) is to restore services from this station as part of a massive expansion of that network.
+Thameslink services to Epsom were withdrawn in 1994.

 For many years the southern ends of the platforms had a large signal box above them, dating from 1929.
 It was not listed, and despite extensive roof repairs it was demolished in March 1992.

-Formerly there was a siding adjacent to platform 1 with a dock for the reception of race horses travelling by rail horse box.
+The Oyster pay-as-you-go facility was extended to Epsom on 25 February 2019, allowing Oyster cards and contactless cards to be used.